-- Minimize your damages (i.e. use ice to prevent food spoilage during extended outages)
+- Take reasonable steps to reduce your loss, and minimize your damages when possible (i.e., use ice to prevent food spoilage during extended outages).

-If your claim involves food spoilage, food spoilage claims are evaluated based on guidelines from the U.S. Department of Agriculture:
+Food spoilage claims are evaluated based on the following guidelines from the U.S. Department of Agriculture:

-- A half-full freezer usually keeps frozen approximately one day, if the door remains closed
+- A half-full freezer usually keeps food frozen approximately one day, if the door remains closed.

 If a claim is submitted, please provide all supporting documentation, which may include: